Sahilj11/Learning-notes/Notes/MCA/1st Sem/JAVA/UNIT 1 and 2.md

 Interface inheritance in Java helps you create modular and extensible code by allowing you to define new interfaces that build upon existing ones.
 It promotes code reuse and the implementation of common behaviors across classes.

+### Difference b/w Interface and classes
+You cannot instantiate an interface.
+•An interface does not contain any constructors.
+•All of the methods in an interface are abstract.
+•An interface cannot contain instance fields.
+The only fields that can appear in an interface must be declared both static and final.
+•An interface is not extended by a class; it is implemented by a class.
+•An interface can extend multiple interfaces. to implement an interface, a class must create the complete set of methods defined by the interface.
 ## Overriding and Overloading (example of polymorphism )
 In Java, overloading and overriding are two fundamental concepts related to methods in object-oriented programming.
 They are used to define and manipulate behaviors of classes and their methods.
 Let's explore each concept: